 PlayChange came about for several reasons.
-Firstly in light of the coronavirus pandemic, it has provided a way for problem gamblers to receive advice from professionals at a time where social distancing is still in play.
+In light of the coronavirus pandemic, it has provided problem gamblers with a way to receive advice from professionals.
+This, at a time where social distancing is still in play.
 Secondly, surveys conducted between 2011 and 2017 have shown there are an estimated 70 000 gamblers in the State that show signs of problematic gambling habits.
 It further indicates that there are over 33 000 gamblers who display severe behaviour consistent with Gambling addiction.

 The LSG established in 2008 currently provides a variety of treatment options for individuals with an addiction to gambling.
 There are more than 70 points of contact throughout the State assisting the addicts and their families.
 It includes 22 specialist centres and has guaranteed funding of €8.7 million from the Ministry for the periods 2020-2023.

 Any form of addiction is harmful and affects not only the gambler but their families too.
 Therefore, another platform to help players is a welcome addition.
-In particular, a State-funded platform as it aids and monitors behaviours anonymously.
-Furthermore, people who think they have a problem can get much-needed help from professionals.
+In particular, a State-funded platform that aids and monitors behaviours anonymously.
+Furthermore, people who think they have a problem can get help from professionals.